- We do not sell user data. Your data is not and will never be sold. Ever.

 Blogs and support forums.
 If you choose to participate in discussions on any blog or forum on our site(s), please be aware that any information you share can be read and utilized by other visitors.
 We are not responsible for the personal information you post or any actions that result from said actions.

-Links to Other Websites.
-Our websites may contain links to other sites not owned or controlled by SiteSeer Technologies or its parent companies.
+Links to other websites.
+The Website may contain links to other sites not owned or controlled by SiteSeer Technologies or its parent companies.
 We are not responsible for the content or privacy policies of these sites.

 Data access.
-We will only access stored user data as needed, such as to provide technical support, professional services you have contracted for, or to audit accounts to ensure compliance with the Terms of Service.
+We will only access stored user data as needed, such as to provide the Services, technical support, or to audit accounts to ensure compliance with the Terms of Service.
+Data will be stored no less than one year following the completion or cancellation of the Services.
+We retain the right to purge data we feel in violation of the Terms of Service.

 User Data Protection

 This policy applies to user data with particular concern for protection of user’s sensitive information:

 1. Security.
 Protect client sensitive information from loss, damage, inappropriate access, and unauthorized disclosure or use;